hammaadworks/whatcha-do.in/.bmad-ephemeral/stories/tech-spec-epic-1.md

 - **E2E Tests (Playwright):**
   - A single 'golden path' test will cover the full user journey: sign up, log in, edit bio, and log out.
 [Source: `docs/architecture.md#Testing-Strategy`]

+## Post-Review Follow-ups

+- Note: Consider enhancing E2E tests to cover the full magic link flow (email receipt, click, redirect) if a test email service or advanced mocking becomes available.
+This would provide more comprehensive coverage for AC 4 and AC 5.
+(Story 1.1)
+- Note: Ensure `tests/e2e/auth.spec.ts` is correctly configured to run within the Playwright setup, as it was failing due to server startup issues.
+This might involve ensuring `npm run build` completes before `npm run e2e` is executed, or configuring Playwright's `webServer` to wait for the server to be ready.
+(Story 1.1)